 I also think it takes time.
 Time investing in others, and others investing in us.
 Our community group through church knows him well now, and so when he comes to community group with us it just works.
 Often he just wants to go sit it in a quiet spot playing on technology...and I'm okay with that.
 I've learned that sometimes you need to give them what they crave, and let go of your own expectations (for how engaged they should be with other kids, how much screen time they should have, ect).

 “What age are the counselors?
 Is there structure?
 How would they handle a meltdown?”
 We tried a VBS that didn't go well at all, but we found one at a smaller church (without the crazy loud rock music) and for the past two summers he has enjoyed going to it.
 We also have discovered half-day camps through a local park & rec that employ teachers.
 It is really great for me, because I can explain his diagnosis to the teacher without fear and they get it.
 It gives him some structure that he needs in the summer, and it gives me a little time to work.

-The key to happy camps for Bryce has been picking topics he would enjoy.
+The key to happy camps for our son is picking topics he would enjoy.
 I would never send him to a football camp (it just isn't within his area of interests), but he LOVED his art, lego, & cartoon camps.
-And the kids that went to those camps go along well with Bryce because of their common interests.
+And the kids that went to those camps go along well with him because of their common interests.

 See this post for more thoughts.
 Vacations take a LOT of planning.
 Some typical questions I ask myself include: "What will he love without being over stimulating?
 What foods should I pack so that he doesn't shut down and just drink liquids?"
 It is not that I want all the decisions to be based around him.
 But when he is having a difficult time it affects everyone in the family.
 Sand, water, rock mining, places with maps: those are all good on our list!